-Farmers Guardian Podcast: Understanding the numbers key to reaching net zero
+Farmers Guardian Podcast: Prof John Gilliland on why understanding the numbers is key to reaching net zero

 With COP29 taking place this week, Prof John Gilliland was in attendance on behalf of AHDB